paulbradish/awesome-digital-marketing/README.md

 7. When in doubt, I leave it off the list.
 8. Do your due dilligence.

-If you have any questions, concerns, or are in need of guidance contact me at: __hello @ paulbradish.com__.
+If you have any questions, concerns, or are in need of guidance contact me using [this](https://paulbradish.com/contact-me/) form.

 > Want to retain my digital marketing services?
 Reach out to my employer at [Emergent Software](https://www.emergentsoftware.net/contact/).